AlexMathew/PyMiner/README.md

 Inspired from the Java-based Weka.

-The PyMiner tool provides several tools used in data mining - clustering, regression, classification, etc.
+The PyMiner toolkit provides several tools used in data mining - clustering, regression, classification, etc.

 The project will be continually updated, with new tools being added individually.